-Kathakali, the classical dance-drama of the state, known for its elaborate and colorful face masks.
+Kathakali, the classical dance-drama of the state, is known for its elaborate and colorful face masks.
 The real dancers take hours preparing for being on the stage in elaborate makeup and costume.
 If you can see the green room of a Kathakali performance.
 You would not be able to come back without a Kathakali mask as a souvenir from Kerala.

 You get these masks in all shapes in many different materials.
 I have the one made in Coir.
 The smallest ones come as keychains.

 The smaller versions are some of the favorite Kerala souvenirs that tourists like.
 You can see rows of Nettipattam in any souvenir shop.
 Traditionally, they are golden in color with colorful binding around them and a bell hanging at the bottom.

 Many people buy Netipattam to hang in their cars or on the walls.
 Check out some on Amazon.

-The Nettur Petti is a traditional jewelry box in wood with brass work on it.
+The Nettur Petti is a traditional jewelry box of wood with brass work on it.
 The more elaborate ones may also have paintings done on them.
 What makes the Nettur Petti stand out among the other jewelry boxes that you may have seen is its shape.
 The bottom is rectangular, but the top is almost pyramidical with a carved brass piece on top.
-Sometimes they look like miniature replica of temples.
+Sometimes they look like miniature replicas of temples.

 You would need some space to keep Nettur Petti in your home.
 As and when I buy one, I would like to keep my miniature collection in it, that I can open and show to any visitor.